MarkSFrancis/aws-serverless-demos/api/ts-lambda/README.md

-# C# Lambdas with CDK
+# Typescript Lambdas with CDK

 This is a project that demos how to build typescript lambdas using typescript CDK.

 This app is **not** designed for use in production.
-Instead, we recommend you use it as an example for building serverless C# apps on AWS
+Instead, we recommend you use it as an example for building serverless typescript apps on AWS

 ## Prerequisites